henrythuler/henrythuler/README.md

 - 🔥 Studying System Analysis and Development (IT) at FIAP

-- 👨‍💻 I am currently studying to become a Full-Stack Developer
+- 👨‍💻 I am currently studying to become a Back-End Developer
 <br><br>
 ## 🛠 &nbsp;Studying Techs